-Fetches historical messages using the scrolling pagination pattern and subscribes to the current channel to stay up to date with new messages.
+Fetches historical messages using the scrolling pagination pattern, subscribes to the current channel to stay up to date with new messages, and displays the following in an interactive list:

 Check the source code of the Message List component and its preview on the right.